eclipsesource/tabris-js-docs/docs/2.0/api/AlertDialog.md

 ---
 # AlertDialog

-A `AlertDialog` represents a native dialog pop-up showing a message and up to three buttons.
+An `AlertDialog` represents a native dialog pop-up showing a message and up to three buttons.
 It is placed on top of any other API, but is not a widget itself.

 Extends [NativeObject](NativeObject.md)